brentvollebregt/nitratine.net/posts/issues-when-using-auto-py-to-exe.md

 #### AttributeError: module 'enum' has no attribute 'IntFlag'
 Try executing `python -m pip uninstall enum34` to stop enum conflicts.
 This is also a fix for the similar issue "Fatal Python error: Py_Initialize: unable to load the file system codec".

-#### ModuleNotFoundError: No module named 'x'
+#### ModuleNotFoundError: No module named x / ImportError: No module named x
-Make sure the module is installed and then add it to --hidden-import in the advanced tab.
-If you need to add more than one, separate them by a comma (`,`).
+This means a particular module ('x' in this case) was not added to the package.
+I have seen this occur with packages in the pandas library and win32api; as long as you can identify the package (e.g. 'x'), then it is very easy to fix.

+To fix this in the UI, open the advanced tab and find the `--hidden-import` input.
+Simply paste the module name into this input and then repackage.
+If the original error is still appearing, you have done this incorrectly.

-For example, I have seen this occur with `pandas._libs.tslib` many of times before so add that to the input by --hidden-import.
-If you need to add more missing modules, you can use `pandas._libs.tslib, my_missing_module`.
+For example, if you are missing `pandas._libs.tslib`, add 'pandas._libs.tslib' into the input by --hidden-import.
+Additionally you can add more than one module, for example `pandas._libs.tslib, win32api`. *(See the question mark by the input for more information)*.

 #### ERR_CONNECTION_REFUSED
 You need to be connected to the internet.
 This error appears when you cannot reach the servers.﻿